 Can the tumor spread while on active surveillance?

 A recent study* by Johns Hopkins urologists showed that a period of active surveillance did not alter results.
-In this study, patients delayed treatment of their small kidney mass by over 1 year.
+In this study, patients delayed treatment of their small kidney mass by over one year.
 All were eventually treated with minimally invasive surgery successfully.

 Does Johns Hopkins have an active surveillance program for kidney tumors?

 Yes.
 Pioneers in this area, Johns Hopkins urologists have a formal program for observation of kidney tumors in the appropriate patient.
-The program involves regular check-ups and filling out questionnaires regarding quality of life, anxiety, and general well being.
+The program involves regular checkups and filling out questionnaires regarding quality of life, anxiety, and general well-being.
 This helps with decision-making throughout the surveillance process.
 In the event an intervention is eventually selected, the kidney cancer expert urologist can then help tailor the best therapy for the patient.

 How do I enroll in active surveillance at Johns Hopkins?